UCdasec/Tutorial-Ghidra/README.md

-# Ghidra Reverse Engineering Tutorial
+# Reverse Engineering Tutorial (Introduction to Ghidra)

 This repository contains source code and compiled executables to help readers learn the basics of using **Ghidra** for reverse engineering.